 We account for income taxes under the asset and liability method.
 Deferred tax assets and liabilities are determined based on differences between the financial reporting and tax basis of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 A valuation allowance is established when necessary to reduce deferred tax assets to the amount expected to be realized.
 In determining the need for a valuation allowance, management reviews both positive and negative evidence, including current and historical results of operations, future income projections and the overall prospects of our business.
 Based upon management's assessment of all available evidence, we believe that it is more-likely-than-not that the deferred tax assets will not be realizable, and therefore, a valuation allowance has been established.
-The valuation allowance for deferred tax assets was approximately \$116,172,000 and \$86,359,000 as of December 31, 2016 and 2015, respectively.
+The valuation allowance for deferred tax assets was approximately \$69,084,000 and \$46,283,000 as of December 31, 2014 and 2013, respectively.

-As of December 31, 2016, we have U.S. net operating loss carryforwards (NOLs") of approximately \$271,828,000 and research and development credit carryforwards (?R&D credits?) of approximately \$7,327,000.
-For income tax purposes, these NOLs and R&D credits will expire in various amounts through 2036.
-The Tax Reform Act of 1986 contains provisions which limit the ability to utilize net operating loss carryforwards and R&D credit carryforwards in the case of certain events including significant changes in ownership interests.
+As of December 31, 2014, we have U.S. net operating loss carryforwards ("NOLs") of approximately \$136,017,000.
+For income tax purposes, these NOLs will expire in various amounts through 2034.
+The Tax Reform Act of 1986 contains provisions which limit the ability to utilize net operating loss carryforwards in the case of certain events including significant changes in ownership interests.
 The Exchange Transaction with TG Bio may have resulted in a "change in ownership" as defined by IRC Section 382 of the Internal Revenue Code of 1986, as amended.
-Additionally, stock issuance activities may have resulted in a "change in ownership" as defined by IRC Section 382 of the Internal Revenue Code of 1986, as amended.
-Accordingly, a substantial portion of the Company's NOLs above may be subject to annual limitations in reducing any future year's taxable income, and a substantial portion of the R&D Credit carryforwards may be subject to annual limitations in reducing any future year's tax.
+Accordingly, a substantial portion of the Company's NOLs above may be subject to annual limitations in reducing any future year's taxable income.

-The tax effects of temporary differences that give rise to significant portions of the deferred tax assets and deferred tax liabilities at December 31, 2016 and 2015 are presented below.
+The tax effects of temporary differences that give rise to significant portions of the deferred tax assets and deferred tax liabilities at December 31, 2014 and 2013 are presented below.

-2016 2015
+2014 2013

 Deferred tax assets (liabilities):

-Net operating loss carryforwards \$ 95,329,928 \$ 68,700,379
+Net operating loss carryforwards \$ 52,350,293 \$ 32,399,879

-Research and development credit 7,326,715 4,962,298
+Research and development credit 3,358,934 2,266,167

-Noncash compensation 12,915,672 12,087,968
+Noncash compensation 12,417,815 10,971,912

-Other 599,514 608,205
+Other 956,727 644,899

-Deferred tax asset, excluding valuation allowance 116,171,829 86,358,850
+Deferred tax asset, excluding valuation allowance 69,083,769 46,282,857

-Less valuation allowance (116,171,829) (86,358,850)
+Less valuation allowance (69,083,769) (46,282,857)

-Net deferred tax assets \$ \$
+Net deferred tax assets

-There was no current or deferred income tax expense for the year ended December 31, 2016.
+There was no current or deferred income tax expense for the years ended December 31, 2014 and 2013.
 Income tax expense differed from amounts computed by applying the US Federal income tax rate of 34% to pretax loss as follows:

-For the year ended December 31, 2016 2015 2014 Loss before income taxes, as reported in the consolidated statements of operations \$ (78,252,894) \$ (62,948,646) \$ (55,781,277) Computed "expected" tax benefit \$ (26,605,984) \$ (21,402,540) \$ (18,965,634) Increase (decrease) in income taxes resulting from: Expected benefit from state and local taxes (835,072) (672,306) (2,533,156) Research and development credits (2,364,417) (1,603,364) (1,092,767) Other (7,506) 566,310 35,459 Permanent difference related to contingent note payable (244,814) Impact of change in state tax rates on deferred taxes 5,836,819 Change in the balance of the valuation allowance for deferred tax assets 29,812,979 17,275,081 22,800,912 \$ \$ \$
+For the year ended December 31, 2014 2013 Loss before income taxes, as reported in the consolidated statements of operations \$ (55,781,277) \$ (20,478,210) Computed "expected" tax benefit \$ (18,965,634) \$ (6,962,592) Increase (decrease) in income taxes resulting from: Expected benefit from state and local taxes (2,533,156) (917,810) Research and development credits (1,092,767) (250,000) Other 35,459 43,026 Permanent difference related to contingent note payable (244,814) (1,924,558) Change in the balance of the valuation allowance for deferred tax assets 22,800,912 10,011,934 \$ \$

 We file income tax returns in the U.S Federal and various state and local jurisdictions.
-With certain exceptions, the Company is no longer subject to U.S. Federal and state income tax examinations by tax authorities for years prior to 2013.
+With certain exceptions, the Company is no longer subject to U.S. Federal and state income tax examinations by tax authorities for years prior to 2011.
 However, NOLs and tax credits generated from those prior years could still be adjusted upon audit.